yury-g/Parsons/PSAM_1028/readme.md

 #### Class Values:
 * Speaking in class happens.
 * Develop skills and help others develop their skills.
 * Prototypes are "Theory in Action".
 * Simplicity is your friend in this course.
-* Time and attention, are your most valuable resource.
+* Time and attention are today's users' most limited resource.

-####  Additional Outcomes
-● Write and Read HTML in any environment.
-● Write and Read CSS in any environment.
-● Write and Read Javascript in any environment.
-● Feel comfortable using GitHub to host your coding projects.

 #### Required Reading